An introduction to digital storytelling platforms

 It’s not hard to see why.
 The best digital stories take advantage of the power of modern web browsers, featuring high-resolution media, beautifully rendered text, and scroll-based animation — creating an immersive and highly engaging reading experience.

-Marketing teams are investing in digital stories like these because they get better results — including higher dwell time, reduced bounce rate, and better click-through rates — when compared with content published on their legacy CMS.
+Marketing teams are investing in digital stories because they get better results — including higher dwell time, reduced bounce rate, and better click-through rates — when compared with content published on their legacy CMS.

 What do the BBC, Tripadvisor, and Penguin have in common?

 They craft stunning, interactive web content with Shorthand.
 And so can you!
-Publish your first story for free — no code or web design skills required.
+Create your first story for free — no code or web design skills required.

 Get started.